DMM TOC > 200 Commercial Mail Letters, Cards, Flats and Parcels > 210 Priority Mail Express|

 a.
 Individual requests by article number can be retrieved at www.usps.com or by calling 1-800-222-1811 and providing the article number.
 A proof of delivery letter (signature data) is provided electronically via email or signature extract file as provided in 4.1b..

-Priority Mail Express 1-Day Delivery mail must be presented by the times authorized by the postmaster.
-Priority Mail Express 1-Day Delivery items mailed after the time authorized by the postmaster are accepted for delivery on the second day after mailing, subject to 4.3.
+[1-17-16] Priority Mail Express 1-Day Delivery items must be presented no later than the local Post Office acceptance time.
+Priority Mail Express 1-Day Delivery items mailed after the local Post Office acceptance time are scheduled for delivery on the second day after mailing, subject to the standards for this service.

 Under Hold for Pickup service, items presented under 4.2 are available for pick up by the addressee at the destination facility by 10:30 a.m. or 3 p.m. of the next day the destination office is open for retail business.